perminder-klair/kickoff-apollo-server/README.md

 - `yarn start` - simply starts the server
 - `yarn dev` -  starts the server with reloading
+- `yarn build` -  using babel build the server for distribution
 - `yarn lint` - lints and fix all the files in `src/` folder
 - `yarn build-email` - builds the email templates from mjml to ejs